-Mycobacterial Cell Wall-DNA complex (MCC) is a cell wall-DNA composition prepared from a pure culture of the bacterium Mycobacterium phlei.
-The cell wall complex has been fractionated and purified to optimize the presence of the active molecule, DNA, which is responsible for the range of immunomodulatory and direct anti-cancer activities.
+Mycobacterial Cell Wall-Nucleic Acid Complex (MCNA) is a cell wall-nucleic acid composition prepared from a pure culture of the bacterium Mycobacterium phlei.
+The cell wall complex has been fractionated and purified to optimize the presence of the nucleic acid, which is responsible for the range of immunomodulatory and direct anti-cancer activities.

-Bioniche has focused its preclinical and clinical research on the use of its MCC technology in the treatment of cancer.
-These research programs have demonstrated MCC's effectiveness as an immunomodulator and anti-tumour agent in a range of models.
-The company has achieved a research breakthrough by identifying mycobacterial DNA as the active component of Mycobacterium phlei cell wall preparations.
+Bioniche has focused its preclinical and clinical research on the use of its MCNA technology in the treatment of cancer.
+These research programs have demonstrated MCNA's effectiveness as an immunomodulator and anti-tumour agent in a range of models.
+The company has achieved a research breakthrough by identifying mycobacterial nucleic acidas the active component of Mycobacterium phlei cell wall preparations.

-The mycobacterial DNA in MCC induces apoptosis (programmed cell death) in cancer cells.
+The mycobacterial nucleic acid in MCNA induces apoptosis (programmed cell death) in cancer cells.
 The induction of apoptosis occurs in cancer cells including multi-drug resistant cancer cells and in cells with mutations in cell cycle regulators.
 The induction of apoptosis is associated with a dose-dependent inhibition of cancer cell division, and this activity has been demonstrated in a wide range of cancer cells including bladder, breast, leukemia, melanoma, ovarian and prostate.

 The Company identified a goal of achieving a clinically meaningful complete response rate with a safety measure of less than 10% of patients unable to tolerate treatment.
 This trial enrolled its first patient in November, 2006 and the last patient was enrolled in April, 2009.
 The preliminary results were reported at urology association meetings in March, May and June, 2011.